avajs/ava/readme.md

 $ ava --match='foo*' --match='*bar'
 ```

 Note that a match pattern takes precedence over the `.only` modifier.
 Only tests with an explicit title are matched.
-Tests without titles or whose title is derived from the callback function will be skipped when `--match` is used.
+Tests without titles or whose title is derived from the implementation function will be skipped when `--match` is used.

 Here's what happens when you run AVA with a match pattern of `*oo*` and the following tests: